enjalot/blockbuilder-search-index/README.md

 coffee gist-meta.coffee data/new.json '' 'new-users'
 ```

-[`data/gist-meta.json`](data/gist-meta.json) is kept up-to-date manually and checked in to the [blockbuilder-search-index](https://github.com/enjalot/blockbuilder-search-index) repository.
-When deployed, this code uses `data/gist-meta.json` to bootstrap the search index.
-After deployment, [cronjobs](https://en.wikipedia.org/wiki/Cron) will create [`data/latest.json`](data/latest.json) every 15 minutes.
+[`data/gist-meta.json`](data/gist-meta.json) serves as a running index of blocks we have downloaded.
+Any time you run the `gist-meta.coffee` command, any new blocks found will be added to `gist-meta.json`.
+In our production deployment, [cronjobs](https://en.wikipedia.org/wiki/Cron) will create [`data/latest.json`](data/latest.json) every 15 minutes.
 Later in the pipeline, we use [`data/latest.json`](data/latest.json) to index the gists in [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+You can download a recent copy to bootstrap your index here: [`gist-meta.json`](https://storage.googleapis.com/bb-search-data/gist-meta.json)

 ### Gist clones